 EXAMPLE: A model 350 heater is to be installed in a one-pipe system with schedule 40 PVC or CPVC, see Figure 6.
-The vent pipe run is 42 feet long and has
+The vent pipe run is 42 feet long and has five (5) elbows.
+Per Table 3, Only 16 feet of 4" vent pipe would be allowable which would not allow for completion of the run.
+Therefore the pipe size needs to be increased.
+140 feet of 5" piping would be sufficient to complete the run.

-Table 3.
-Maximum Combined Length of Combustion Air and Vent Piping in Feet.